 Just like the cold or flu, RSV spreads through the air, like after a cough or sneeze, as well as through direct contact, such as touching.
 RSV is usually contagious for three to eight days.

 For most babies and young children, RSV causes nothing more than a cold.
-However, this infection most commonly causes bronchiolitis, or inflammation of the small airways in the lung, and pneumonia in children younger than one year old.
+However, this infection most commonly causes bronchiolitis, or inflammation of the small airways in the lung, and pneumonia in children younger than 1 year old.

 Some common symptoms that may indicate your child has RSV are: